TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

 ## TODO
-*When 6, glasses eights need to have their picture reset the picutre stays as glasses
-*	Jacks
+*	Seven
 	*	Make case in seven for when both top cards are jacks: put one in scrap and alert both players what happened
-	*	Change their display
+*	Three
-		*	Maybe Jacks only stack vertically if they steal the same card?
+	* Handle playing a 3 with nothing in the scrap pile

 ## DONE
-*	Glasses Eights no reset their picture when destroyed by a 2
+*	Glasses Eights now reset their picture when destroyed by a 2, Or a 6
 *	QUEENS
 	*	FIXED BUG: Playing a oneOff illegally after a seven messes up the selection, so you can't immediately play the card without re-clicking it
 	*	Jacks and sevenJacks are now stopped by an enemy QUEEN